 A trained coach assists in establishing, monitoring and recording pre-established goals, which focus on community re-integration and transition back to the workforce.

-At Northwest Return To Work, in addition to participating in our pain management program, our physicians are also able to evaluate and comprehensively manage an injured workers’ health and work ability in relation to the requirements of their work.
-Our physicians diagnose and treat work-related illnesses/injuries in addition to assessing and directing the injured workers’ need for rehabilitation.
+Occupational medicine utilizes our physicians to evaluate and comprehensively manage an injured workers’ health and work ability in relation to the requirements of their work.